lotlouischoitslab/Trajectory_Re-identification_Probabilistic_Time-Space/README.md

 Go here for more reference: https://wiki.ncsa.illinois.edu/display/ISL20/HAL+cluster Make sure to upload the files to the cluster if you have made any changes

-0. We need to: conda install -c "conda-forge/label/cf202003" libopenblas
+0. We need to:
+        conda install -c "conda-forge/label/cf202003" libopenblas
-1. To connect to NCSA Hal Cluster: ssh louissc2@hal.ncsa.illinois.edu conda config --add channels https://ftp.osuosl.org/pub/open-ce/1.5.1/
+1. To connect to NCSA Hal Cluster: conda config --add channels https://ftp.osuosl.org/pub/open-ce/1.5.1/
-2. Type in Password & Enter the Authentication code
-3. module load opence
-4. conda activate CEE497
+2. Type in Password & Enter the Authentication code: module load opence conda activate CEE497
-5. To save: If you're using vim, you can press ESC, then type :wq and press Enter.
+3. To save: If you're using vim, you can press ESC, then type :wq and press Enter.

         ./demo.swb
         Type the following: